protesilaos/hack-font-mod/README.md

    Hack.

-Here are screenshots with some real-world usage of the typeface at point size 9 (enlarge the images at their natural size, otherwise the text is distorted):
+Here are screenshots with some real-world usage of the typeface at point size 9 (view the images at their natural size, otherwise the text is distorted):

 ![Hack mod at pt9 using Emacs](./screenshots/sample-pt9-light.png)